Mhmdrza/react-increamental-number/readme.md

 ### Props description:
 **value** : the number you want to show.

-**totalSteps** : number of steps to do the animation. the higher the umber the longer animation duration.
+**totalSteps** : number of steps to do the animation. the higher the number the longer animation duration.

 **className**: optional className to apply on output `<span>`.